Leptopoda/bierverkostung/README.md

  - Bierverkostung
  - Konsum Tracking

+## Platforms
+We currently only support Android and Web.
+Although every package selected does also support iOS/iPadOS/MacOS i don't have a mac to text and build.
+Reach out to me if you want to help with this.
+Regarding other Desktop support like Linux and Windows firebase currently does not support those platforms.
+We'll need to wait for this to tackle propper desktop support.

 ## Hosted
 This project is already hosted on https://saufen.rimikis.de.
 Check it out as more features will arrive.